laravelio/laravel.io/CONTRIBUTING.md

 ## Testing

 All tests can be run with the following commands.
-Make sure to run this inside the Homestead box.

-    $ vendor/bin/phpspec run
     $ vendor/bin/phpunit